The Berkshires is for Biking

 Posted on March 08, 2023Written by Elizabeth Nelson, 1Berkshire

-As winter’s snow and ice begins to melt and the days grow longer, the Berkshire landscape prepares to bloom with the fresh air and bright colors of early spring.
-Soon our trails, both paved and not, will be ready for a new season of biking through forests and foothills, down rocky mountain paths, and along quaint New England Main Streets.
-Now is the time to plan your spring getaway – come bike in the Berkshires!
+As bright spring days grow longer with New England sunshine, the Berkshire landscape begins to bloom with the fresh air and vibrant colors of the prime, warm weather season.
+Soon our trails, both paved and not, will be ready for visitors and residents – those on foot and on wheels.
+Biking is a great way to experience the beauty of the Berkshires.
+Challenge yourself on trails winding through forests and down rocky paths, or meander leisurely along quaint Main Streets and scenic rail trails where you can pause to admire lake views.
+Now is the time to plan your getaway to come bike in the Berkshires!

 Biking enthusiasts and newbie peddlers alike will find trails tailored to their skill level.
 Whether you arrive with all your gear in tow or you’re trying mountain biking for the first time and need a lesson and a rental bike, the region offers a host of options.
 Read on for ideas to make the most of your Berkshire biking trip.